MSylvia/git-backup/README.md

     mkdir /home/myuser/mybackups

-Modify `baseRepoDir` and `baseBackupDir` to match the full path to the directory you used in step 1
+Modify `baseRepoDir` and `baseBackupDir` to match the full path to the directory

 Run `./mirror.rb` to create your mirrors

 Backup
 -----

-Modify `baseDir` to match the full path to the directory you used in step 1
+Modify `baseDir` to match the full path to the directory

 Run `./backup.rb`